 He has done sound mixing, and sound design for film, theatre, opera, websites, and art installations.
 His sound design for theatre and opera houses includes productions for La Mama ETC (New York), Center for Bilingual Arts (Los Angeles), PCPA Pacific Conservatory Theatre Theaterfest (CA), Romanian National Theatre (Romania), The Flanders Opera (Belgium), and for Stephen Schwartz’s new musical My Fairy Tale.
 He co-composed and sound designed Seven Stars in Paradise, a new musical for screen adaptation.

 Other recent work includes sound design and post production for the independent feature film Ruby Booby, and for N-Squared Media Solutions.

-He taught several audio courses, workshops and lectures in Europe –Amsterdam, School of the Arts, UK-The University of Kent, at UCLA, CSU Fresno, Allan Hancock College in Santa Maria, CA. He presented papers at the Prague Quadrennial in 2011 in Prague and is a Specialist member for the Hong Kong Council for Accreditation of Academic & Vocational Qualifications.
-He previously held professor positions at the University of Arizona in Tucson, AZ and at the University of South Carolina, SC.
-He is currently Associate Professor in audio engineering, live sound technology and audio post production at the New England School of Communications, Husson University in Maine.
+He has lectured and taught audio courses and workshops at UCLA, Amsterdam School of the Arts, The University of Kent (UK), CSU Fresno, and at Allan Hancock College.
+He presented papers at the Prague Quadrennial in 2011, and previously held professor positions at the University of Arizona in Tucson, and at the University of South Carolina.
+He is currently Associate Professor in audio engineering, live sound technology, and audio post production at the New England School of Communications, Husson University, in Maine.